Graduate Student Caucus

 Sennah Yee, Cinema & Media Studies

-Sennah Yee has a BFA in Screenwriting and a MA in Cinema & Media Studies at York University.
-Her current research examines gendered robot design in popular media and technology, focusing on female humanoid robots in Japan and the US.
-She is a research assistant at YorkU’s Sensorium: Centre for Digital Arts and Technology, and the arts editor at Shameless magazine.
-Her first book of poetry/non-fiction HOW DO I LOOK? is at Metatron Press.
+Sennah Yee holds a BFA in Screenwriting and a MA in Cinema & Media Studies at York University.
+Her current research examines transgressive gendered robot design in popular media and technology.
+She is a research assistant at YorkU’s Sensorium: Centre for Digital Arts and Technology and the Academic Innovation Fund.
+She is co-editor of the online pop culture journal The Fuck of the Century and the arts editor at Shameless, a magazine for young women and trans youth.
+She is the producer and production designer of the feature film Withdrawn (2017), which premiered at Slamdance Film Festival.
+Her poetry/non-fiction collection HOW DO I LOOK? is available at Metatron Press.
 Website: www.sennahyee.com